prince98batra/testrepo/maven_SOP.md

   [INFO] Describing plugin org.apache.maven.plugins:maven-clean-plugin:3.1.0
   ```

-- **Purpose:**
+- **Purpose:** Describes usage, goals, and config of a specific plugin.
-  This shows detailed information about a specific Maven plugin, like its version and what it can do.

-- **When to Use:**
+- **When to Use:** When understanding or troubleshooting Maven plugins.
-  Use this if you're having issues with a specific plugin and need to understand what it does or which version is being used.

 ---